CouncilofLorien/counciloflorien.github.io/docs/cards/F/free-to-choose.md

 > Permanent-event
 >
 > {: .hero-resource-text .black-text .p-2 }
 > > Playable on an item that normally gives 3 corruption points or more.
 Target item gives 2 fewer corruption points (3 fewer if Gates of Morning is in play).
 Discard after its bearer makes a corruption check.
 Cannot be duplicated on a given item. <br>_"Frodo...free to choose...
-He took the Ring off his finger."_ ***---LotRII***
+He took the Ring off his finger."_ ***---&NoBreak;LotRII***
 >
 > {: .hero-resource-name .p-1 .pr-2 }
 > > <div class="card-shield"></div>